herangitbooks/www.3dic.xyz/en/Cu-adhesive-hybrid-bonding.md

 Cu/adhesive hybrid bonding is an attractive approach to three-dimensional \(3D\) integration because it provides direct Cu–Cu vertical interconnects and high mechanical stability.
 However, Cu/adhesive hybrid bonding at below 200 °C is still challenging mainly because of the following issues:

-1. Bonding temperature mismatch between Cu–Cu \(typically above 250-400 °C\) and polymer adhesives \(typically below 250 °C\),
+1. _Bonding temperature mismatch_ between Cu–Cu \(typically above 250-400 °C\) and polymer adhesives \(typically below 250 °C\),
-2. Time-consuming adhesive-first bonding approach: long compression time for the first-step adhesive bonding/curing at a lower temperature and second-step Cu-Cu bonding at a higher temperature ➞ a Cu-first bonding approach is highly desired.
+2. Time-consuming _adhesive-first hybrid bonding_ _approach_: long compression time for the first-step adhesive bonding/curing at a lower temperature and second-step Cu-Cu bonding at a higher temperature,
 3. Great thermal stress, low throughput, and high cost,
-4. Lack of adhesive-friendly Cu surface activation method to lower Cu-Cu bonding temperature \(close to or even lower to polymer adhesive curing temperature\).
+4. A _Cu-first hybrid bonding_ _approach_ is highly desired, by using _adhesive-friendly_ Cu surface activation methods to lower the Cu-Cu bonding temperature to sub-200 °C.

 ## Research Highlights

-* Cu/adhesive hybrid bonding is conducted with pre-bonding treatment in H-containing HCOOH vapor ambient.
+1. Cu/adhesive hybrid bonding is conducted with pre-bonding treatment in H-containing HCOOH vapor ambient.
-* A low-temperature \(**sub-200°C**\) “Cu-first” hybrid bonding approach is realized.
+2. A low-temperature \(**sub-200°C**\) “Cu-first” hybrid bonding approach is realized.
-* The present method enables excellent Cu–Cu bonding with shear strength above 100 MPa at 180–200 °C.
+3. The present method enables excellent Cu–Cu bonding with shear strength above 100 MPa at 180–200 °C.
-* The surface treatment is friendly to the cyclo-olefin polymer \(COP\) adhesive.
+4. The surface treatment is friendly to the cyclo-olefin polymer \(COP\) adhesive.
-* Seamless Cu/adhesive hybrid bonding has been successfully demonstrated at 180 °C.
+5. Seamless Cu/adhesive hybrid bonding has been successfully demonstrated at 180 °C.
-* The advantages of the present hybrid process is small thermal stress, high throughput, and low cost.
+6. The advantages of the present hybrid process is small thermal stress, high throughput, and low cost.

 ## Cu/Adhesive Hybrid Bonding in H-containing HCOOH Vapor Ambient